-The high alcohol content of whisky might lead some to believe that it cannot go off.
-While it is not as extreme as other spirits—such as wine—oxidation can impact your whisky and cause a change in taste.
-Oxidation and dissipation play an important role during the maturation process, breaking down the alcohol module in the casks.
+The minimum alcohol content of whisky is 40%.
+Oxidation of whisky is not as likely as with other alcoholic drinks such as wine due to the alcohol strength.
+The most significant change of a whisky with longer term storage in bottle is likely to be due to evaporation.
 While whisky will not continue to age once it is bottled, these processes can continue to occur once a bottle is opened if it is not sealed properly.

-Sunlight and temperature are other environmental factors that can cause whisky to go bad before its time.
-These elements can cause your whisky to evaporate faster, as well as lose its colour and negatively impact its flavour.
-The ultraviolet rays in direct sunlight will slowly bleach the rich colours of your whisky.
-Temperature has similar influence on whisky, which is why we are very intentional with the temperature of our warehouses when maturing our spirits.
+Light and temperature are other environmental factors that can cause whisky to deteriorate before its time.
+These elements can cause your whisky to evaporate faster, as well as lose its colour and impact its flavour.
+The ultraviolet rays in direct sunlight will slowly lighten the rich colours of your whisky.
 Higher temperatures may cause your whisky to evaporate, while extreme low temperatures can cause your whisky to take on a cloudy appearance (although this should disappear once the bottle is restored to room temperature).

 Finally, it is important to be mindful of the condition of your cork that you are using to seal your whisky.
-Corks can become cracked or degrade if they are in contact with the spirit, which in turn can contaminate the whisky.
+With removal and replacement of corks over an extended period they may become cracked or damaged.
 As your cork is the primary tool used to keep your bottle sealed, ensuring it is in good condition is key to the long term storage of your whiskies.

-All of these elements serve to speed up the oxidation process, so mindful storage of both your opened and unopened bottles of whisky is essential.
+All of these elements may impact on the quality of the whisky, so mindful storage of both your opened and unopened bottles is essential.